Munich: Prehistory

 The river Isar was a prehistoric trade route and in the Bronze Age Munich was among the largest raft ports in Europe.
-Evidence of Celtic settlements from the Iron Age have been discovered in areas around Perlach.
+Bronze Age settlements up to four millennia old have been discovered.
+Evidence of Celtic settlements from the Iron Age have been discovered in areas around Ramersdorf-Perlach.

 Roman period

-The ancient Roman road Via Julia, which connected Augsburg and Salzburg, crossed over the Isar River south of modern-day Munich, at the towns of Baierbrunn and Gauting.
-A Roman settlement north-east of downtown Munich was excavated in the neighborhood of Denning/Bogenhausen.
+The ancient Roman road Via Julia, which connected Augsburg and Salzburg, crossed over the Isar south of Munich, at the towns of Baierbrunn and Gauting.
+A Roman settlement north-east of Munich was excavated in the neighborhood of Denning.

 Post-Roman settlements

-In the 6th Century and beyond, various ethnic groups, such as the Baiuvarii, populated the area around what is now modern Munich, such as in Johanneskirchen, Feldmoching, Bogenhausen and Pasing.
+Starting in the 6th century, the Baiuvarii populated the area around what is now modern Munich, such as in Johanneskirchen, Feldmoching, Bogenhausen and Pasing.
 The first known Christian church was built ca. 815 in Fröttmanning.